Sardhendu/DeepRL/README.md

 ### TODO:
 1. Modular code for each environment.
 2. Dueling Network Architectures with DQN
 3. Lambda return (n-step bootstrap)
 4. Actor-Critic
 5. Crawler for Continuous Control
- 6. Add Tensorflow graphs instead of manual dictionary graphs.
+6. Add Tensorflow graphs instead of manual dictionary graphs for all environments.
 7. Continuous control Test phase.
+8. Parallel Environments and how efficient hte weight sharing is